allen-ziegenfus/liferay-web-request-logger/README.md

     % mvn -U clean package

-This will build "liferay-request-dumper-A.B.C.war" in the “target” folder.
+This will build "liferay-request-dumper-hook-XXX.war" in the “target” folder.

-## Installation

-### Liferay Portal + Apache Tomcat Bundle

-eg.

-Deploy "liferay-request-dumper-A.B.C.war" to "LIFERAY_HOME/deploy" folder.

 ## Project Team